 Google Merchant Centre has updated its policy regarding Unique Product Identifiers (URIs).
 Common product identifiers include Global Trade International Number (GTIN), Manufacturer Part Number (MPN), and Brand Names are all affected.

 How to fix “Limited performance due to missing identifiers including MPN, GTIN, and brand”

 “Items missing required APIs will no longer be disapproved.
 These items will now be eligible to serve in Shopping ads.
 However, similar items with correct UPIs will receive higher priority than items that do not have correct UPIs.

 All items will continue to serve, but the performance of items without correct UPIs may be limited.
 Make sure to provide the correct UPIs to maximize the performance of your items.
 Items for which the idenfitier_exists attribute is incorrectly set to “false” and for which there is evidence that a UPI exists will be disapproved.

 If the same GTIN is used across multiple different products, the items will be considered ambiguous and will be disapproved.”

-For step-by-step instructions on how to troubleshoot this issue go to Google Support.
+Here’s a step-by-step guide on how to troubleshoot this issue: Google Support.

 To offload this task to a highly skilled Product Feed Management company contact Highstreet.io to manage your product feed and GMC issues.